natesales/pathvector/docs/platforms/arista.md

 # Arista

+In theory, it's possible to install RPM packages on EOS, but due to version differences and very old Fedora/CentOS releases, it's a lot easier to just build a statically linked binary for the switch and copy it over.

 ## Preparing the directory structure

 The easiest way to get started with Wireframe on Arista EOS is to create a simple directory structure and rc script on the mounted flash directory.
 It's also possible to create a ProcMgr service in `/etc/ProcMgr.d/` instead.